 The Crypt School Governing Board

 Richard James (Chair of Governors) was CEO or equivalent for 25 years in the National Health Service.
 He spent three years as Company Secretary and Treasurer of a group of Independent Schools.
-He has been Chair of The Crypt School Governing Body for 12 years and also Chair of Hopelands Preparatory School in Stonehouse.
+He has been Chair of The Crypt School Governing Body for 15 years and also Chair of Hopelands Preparatory School in Stonehouse for 7 years.
 Two of his sons were students at The Crypt School and one son returned to undertake his teacher training at the school.
 Richard lives near Stonehouse.